The Get Key path

 Done when

-You have a token string starting with ghp_ copied somewhere safe (a notes app is fine — we'll move it into a file in Step 5).
+You have an empty repository created and a token string starting with ghp_ copied somewhere safe (a notes app is fine — you'll move it into secrets.js shortly).

 What you're doing: grabbing a free key from Google AI Studio so GitQi can generate new sections and pages for your site.